jackyjsy/CVPR21Chal-SLR/readme.md

 Detailed instruction can be found in Conv3D/readme.md

-## Flow Color
+## Optical Flow
-The Flow Color modality can be trained, finetuned and tested using the following commands in Conv3D/ folder.
+The RGB optical flow modality can be trained, finetuned and tested using the following commands in Conv3D/ folder.

     python Sign_Isolated_Conv3D_flow_clip.py